The Last of Us (video game): Critical response

 Many reviewers found the game's combat a refreshing difference from other games.
-Game Informers Helgeson and PlayStation Official Magazines Meikleham appreciated the vulnerability during fights, while Kelly of Computer and Video Games enjoyed the variety in approaching the combat.
+Game Informers Helgeson and OPMs Meikleham appreciated the vulnerability during fights, while Kelly of CVG enjoyed the variety in approaching the combat.
+Paul Sartori of The Guardian found the combat system largely derivative from Uncharted and that its roughness translated well to the grittiness of The Last of Us.
 IGNs Moriarty felt that the crafting system assisted the combat and that the latter contributed to the narrative's emotional value, adding that enemies feel "human".
 Joystiqs Mitchell reiterated similar comments, stating that the combat "piles death upon death on Joel's hands".
 Welsh of Eurogamer found the suspenseful and threatening encounters added positively to the gameplay.
-Tom Mc Shea of GameSpot wrote that the artificial intelligence negatively affected the combat, with enemies often ignoring players' companions.
+Some reviewers felt the artificial intelligence negatively affected the combat, with enemies often ignoring players' companions.
 Polygons Kollar also felt that the combat was unfair, especially when fighting the infected, and noted some inconsistencies in the game's artificial intelligence that "shatters the atmosphere" of the characters.

 An artistic design of a location in the post-apocalyptic United States.
 Reviewers praised the design and layouts of the locations.
 The game's visual features, both artistic and graphic, were also well received.

 The game's visual features were commended by many reviewers.
-The art design was lauded as "outstanding" by Computer and Video Gamess Kelly, and "jaw-dropping" by Eurogamers Welsh.
-In contrast, Mc Shea of GameSpot identified the visual representation of the post-apocalyptic world was "mundane", having been portrayed various times previously.
-The game's graphics have been frequently named by critics as the best for a PlayStation 3 game, with Helgeson of Game Informer naming them "unmatched in console gaming" and Moriarty of IGN stating that they contribute to the realism.
+The art design was lauded as "outstanding" by CVGs Kelly, and "jaw-dropping" by Eurogamers Welsh.
+In contrast, Tom Mc Shea of GameSpot identified the visual representation of the post-apocalyptic world was "mundane", having been portrayed various times previously.
+The game's graphics have been frequently named by critics as the best for a PlayStation 3 game, with Helgeson of Game Informer naming them "unmatched in console gaming", and Moriarty of IGN stating that they contribute to the realism.
+The Guardians Sartori wrote highly of the variation and rendering of game environment, and praised the detail and animation of the character models.
 Destructoids Sterling wrote that the game was visually impressive but that technical issues, such as some "muddy and basic" textures found early in the game, left a negative impact on the visuals.